How To Create A Successful London Job Relocation

 Once you’ve taken a look at the different rental prices in different areas across London and decided that you can just about afford a charming flat in Notting Hill, you’ll have to factor in the rental deposit that you have to pay, which is usually 6 – 8 weeks’ worth of rent, your first month’s rent upfront and nearly always, an agency fee to the estate agent, or realtor marketing the property.
 Of course, London Relocation services save you money on the agency property fee, as well as negotiating a lease that is strictly in your favor, but if you do choose to go direct to an agent, just be aware of the additional costs involved.

-If you’re relocating to London from the US, for example, you’ll also have to find somewhere to live while you flat hunt. remember there is no MLS in London, you’ll have to arrange viewings with each agent separately. this can days, or even weeks, if you’re lucky.
+If you’re relocating to London from the US, for example, you’ll also have to find somewhere to live while you flat hunt. remember, there is no MLS in London, you’ll have to arrange viewings with each agent separately. this can be days, or even weeks, if you’re lucky.
 (That issue is also solved when you use London Relocation – we get it done in one day – up to 25 properties – one whirlwind day, and you’re sorted!)

 Moving Costs – The Physical Move